stellar-deprecated/horizon/docs/reference/tutorials/follow-received-payments.md

 ## Following payments using `EventStream`

+> **Warning!** `EventSource` object does not reconnect for certain error types so it can stop working.
+> If you need a reliable streaming connection please use our [SDK](https://github.com/stellar/js-stellar-sdk).

 Another way to follow payments is writing a simple JS script that will stream payments and print them to console.
 Create `stream_payments.js` file and paste the following code into it:

 ```js